OkayHughes/open-lab-notebook/src/posts/MPAS/made_to_measure_mpas.md

 the density function which has units of kilometers is given by `$$$ \textrm{dist}(\varphi) = r_0 \left(4 - 3 \left[ \frac{1}{\left(\frac{\varphi}{\varphi_0}\right)^p + 1} \right] \right) $$$`

+you can play with this functional form [here](https://www.desmos.com/calculator/xx4sypedm4).

 My implementation of the above density function is given

 <details>